gutenbergtools/gutenbergsite/site/donate.md

 ## <a name="#additional-detail-on-how-to-donate"></a>Additional Detail on How To Donate

 Project Gutenberg's success is due to the hard work of thousands of volunteers over more than 50 years.
-Your donations make it possible to support these volunteers, and pay our few expenses to continue the creation of free electronic texts.
+Your donations make it possible to support these volunteers, and pay our expenses to continue the creation of free electronic texts.

 Donations are made to the [Project Gutenberg Literary Archive Foundation](/about/pglaf.html), a non-profit corporation registered in the US State of Mississippi.
 PGLAF is approved as a charitable 501(c)(3) organization by the US Internal Revenue Service, and has the Federal Employee Information Number (EIN) 64-6221541.